timster/peewee-moves/docs/usage.rst

         'name': 'test.sqlite'
     }

-The ``db`` command will automatically add the command to the cli if Flask is installed:
+The ``db`` command is automatically added to the cli if Flask is installed:

 .. code:: console